 Thank you for visiting.

 The Smith Family

-Our story began with a twenty-year-old man's search for a job, and that search resulted in a half-century tradition of providing excellent service for a community and its families.
+Our story began with a twenty-year-old man's search for a job, and that search resulted in over a sixty year tradition of providing excellent service for a community and its families.

 It was 1951 when young Everett Smith, Jr. found work as an ambulance driver for a Hot Springs funeral home.
 Everett had no idea what to expect working around a funeral home, but his involvement soon generated a passionate interest in and dedication to the profession.
 He became a licensed funeral director in 1957, and in 1963 was hired by Marlin and Louise Davis for their funeral home in Glenwood.
 Everett, his wife Ruth, and their eight-year-old son Everett Anthony 'Tony,' made the move to Glenwood from their home in Hot Springs.

 Tony began serving his apprenticeship with a Conway funeral home in 1981.
 The following year, he married Ladonna Cowart; they soon moved to Dallas, Texas, where Tony enrolled in the Dallas Institute of Funeral Service.
 After graduation, they moved to Little Rock where Tony was employed before returning to Glenwood to work with his father and Mr. and Mrs. Davis.

 After the Davis' retirement in 1989, the funeral home was purchased by the Smith family; the name was then changed to the Davis-Smith Funeral Home.
 At that time, Ladonna, also a licensed funeral director, began working with the firm full-time.